• Skip to primary navigation

 A good fit is compulsory for better performance.
 There are a couple of ways hockey skates fit.
 Before knowing how should hockey skates fit, you should know a few preps.

-• Wear socks.
+• Wear hockey skate socks.
 The socks should not be any different than the pair that you would wear on the ground.

 • Check the heel movement.
 Try moving your heel.
 You will understand whether it changes position or not.